 It might be difficult to handle disruptions at night, but with little consistency and patience, you can teach your puppy to go to bed and stay asleep.

-Maintaining the routine
+Maintaining the Routine

-It might be difficult to train a puppy to sleep through the night, but with the appropriate strategy and some persistence, you can teach your new dog sound sleeping habits that will last a lifetime.
+It might be difficult to train a puppy to sleep through the night, but with the appropriate strategy and persistence, you can teach your new dog sound sleeping habits that will last a lifetime.